erikrose/peep/README.rst

 0.2
   * Fix repeated-logging bug.
+  * Fix spurious error message about not having any requirements files.
+  * Pass pip's exit code through to the outside for calls to non-``install`` subcommands.
+  * Improve spacing in the final output.

 0.1
   * Proof of concept.
 Does all the crypto stuff.
 Should be secure.
 Some rough